TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 - faceting

-Imagine talking about baking a cake and adding a chery on the top. 🎂🍒 This philosophy has been built into the [`ggplot`](https://ggplot2.tidyverse.org/reference/) package by [Hadle Wickham](http://hadley.nz) for creating elegant and complex plots in R.
+Imagine talking about baking a cake and adding a cherry on the top. 🎂🍒 This philosophy has been built into the [`ggplot`](https://ggplot2.tidyverse.org/reference/) package by [Hadle Wickham](http://hadley.nz) for creating elegant and complex plots in R.

 #### ggplot2

-Learning how to use the `ggplot2` package can be challenging, but the results are higly revording and just like R itself it becomes easier the more you use it.
+Learning how to use the `ggplot2` package can be challenging, but the results are highly rewarding and just like R itself it becomes easier the more you use it.

-The best way to master it by practicink.
+The best way to master it is by practicing.
 So let us create a first `ggplot`. 😃 What we need to do is the following:

 1. Wrangle the data in the format suitable for visualisation.